 - The specific role and duties performed by the client in the business, including whether the client is solely responsible for the management of their business

 - The specific role and duties performed by other key individuals in the business

 - The extent of individual remuneration received from the business, and the form of that remuneration

 If having regard to all of the circumstances, the TAC determines that the person is self employed, then the person's claim for loss of earnings will be assessed in accordance with this policy.

 Interim payments to self-employed persons injured in transport accidents on or after 1 January 2005

-Where an earner, who was self employed, continues to suffer a total loss of earnings as a result of, or that is materially contributed to by the injury, the TAC will also pay a client an interim payment of 75% of the Statutory Maximum Amount until the day on which the first of these events occurs:
+Where an earner, who was self employed, suffers a total loss of earnings as a result of, or that is materially contributed to by the injury, the TAC can potentially pay a client an interim payment of 75% of the Statutory Maximum Amount until the day on which the first of these events occurs: